Free & Open · MariaDB 10.11 · Version 6

 Receive order requests

-Operators submit semicolon-delimited CSV files.
-The system registers each file, validates it, and loads every order line into a staging table — idempotently.
+Operators/interfaces submit order requests.
+The system registers, validates, and loads every order line into a staging table — idempotently.

 → See flow